 Ultimately, it all comes down to the correlation of the face and path.
-Where the ball starts is dictated by where the clubface is pointing at impact, and the swing path relative to that will control the curvature.
+Where the ball starts is dictated largely by where the clubface is pointing at impact, and the swing path relative to that will control the curvature.

 How to hit a fade

+For right-handed golfers, this means starting the ball left of target with an out-to-in swing path which is 'more left' than the clubface.
 To achieve this, you'll want to get your feet, knees, hips and shoulders aligned left at address.
-The club should also be aiming this way but you want it to be open relative to the rest of your body.
+The club should also be aiming left of target but you want it to be open relative to the rest of your body.